 Call for Nomination

-An independent jury will select the winner of the Ibn Rushd Prize for 2012 from among the nominees.
+An independent jury will select the winner of the Ibn Rushd Prize for 2015 from amongst the nominees.

-The award is financed exclusively by the Ibn Rushd Fund members’ fees and donations.
+The prize, which includes 2500 Euro award, is financed exclusively by the Ibn Rushd Fund members’ fees and donations.

-Please fill out the form on our website for your nomination and include a justification for nomination and, if known, a short vita of the candidate, and submit these data by mail, e-mail or fax to the address below.
-Nominations can be in Arabic, German, French or English.
-The deadline for nomination is June 1, 2012.
+Please complete the nomination form* on our website (http://www.ibn-rushd.org/typo3/cms/fileadmin/Ibn_Rushd/Contact_us/NominationForm-en.doc) including a justification and a short biography of the candidate.
+Submit these data via email to email@example.com, or by post or fax to the address below.
+Nominations may be written in Arabic, German, French, or English.
+The deadline for nominations is April 27th, 2015.

-The Ibn Rushd Prize is to be presented during a public ceremony at the end of November 2012 in Berlin.
+The Ibn Rushd Prize will be presented in a public ceremony at the end of November 2015 in Berlin.